When our sons were just toddlers, my husband and I began reading these devotions each night of the Advent season.

 “How can you show kindness to someone who seems lonely at school?”

 “How could our family work together to love our neighbors?”

-Sweet friends, I’m so glad we are having this chat in the earliest days of the fall season.
-If you are going to invest in one resource to focus your Christmas celebration and family culture on Jesus?
+Sweet friends, if you are going to invest in one resource to focus your Christmas celebration and family culture on Jesus?
 If you desire for this Christmas to be more sacred than other years?
 I highly recommend that you purchase a copy of Unwrapping the Greatest Gift: A Family Celebration of Christmas for your own dinner table.
 If your budget is tight, as mine has often been during the Christmas season, be the first to put this book on hold at your public library.

 May your children grow in an understanding of the good news of Jesus as they learn the truth of the Gospel, the very best news.
 May your family dinners be seasoned with conversations about the love of God this Christmas.
 May your heart draw nearer and nearer to the One who created you and loved you from the beginning of Creation.

 Our family is anticipating the chance to make Christmas more of Him in the midst of a long year.
 May your family be blessed by time spent studying Immanuel, God with us.